Flatag/FIBlock/README.md

 Second output of the FIBlock emits a trigger flag.
 This output signal could be connected to the second input of the FIBlock.
 In case of the fault injection, this signal will force trigger fault injectionin second FIBlock.

+FIBlock supports for a base Workspace variables as input in the GUI parameters.

 [![View Fault Injection Block (FIBlock) on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://www.mathworks.com/matlabcentral/fileexchange/75539-fault-injection-block-fiblock)